taskdotio/docs/developer/task.md

 {
       "task": {
-        "name": "This is the main title of the task", "details": "Additional details of the task - inserts images, video's, audio plus limited html tags.", "region_based": false, //allocate the task to users in a geo-location "lat": 0,
+        "name": "This is the main title of the task", "show_name": true, // Show or hide the task name?
+Options are: true, false - default true "details": "Additional details of the task - inserts images, video's, audio plus limited html tags.", "region_based": false, //allocate the task to users in a geo-location "lat": 0,